 S.4 Roaming

 The HPLMN may have a roaming agreement with a VPLMN for NSWO roaming.
 A roaming UE configured by the HPLMN to use 5G NSWO may try to register onto a WLAN AN that may advertise the HPLMN or a VPLMN (with which the HPLMN has a roaming agreement for NSWO roaming).
 The roaming architecture options are described in clause 4.2.15 in TS 23.501 [2].
+In roaming scenarios, the UE shall use the SUCI in NAI format (i.e., decorated NAI format as specified in clause 28.7.9.2 of TS 23.003[19]) as its identity irrespective of whether SUPI Type configured on the USIM is IMSI or NAI.

 NOTE: Void